 The Seamus Keating Award was established by the Orthodontic Society of Ireland (OSI) in 2018.
-The Seamus Keating orthodontic postgraduate scholar award offers an opportunity to postgraduate students in orthodontic specialist programmes either in Ireland or internationally, to present their clinical science or basic science-based projects in orthodontics as part of a presentation at the OSI annual session.
+The Seamus Keating orthodontic postgraduate scholar award offers an opportunity to postgraduate students in orthodontic specialist programmes either in Ireland or internationally, to present either clinical science or basic science-based projects in orthodontics as part of a presentation at the OSI annual session.
 The 2024 Annual Conference will be held on 5th /6th April at the Portmarnock Hotel and Golf Links, Strand Road, Portmarnock, Co.
 Dublin

 Seamus Keating Biography